SRI-CSL/yices2/doc/sphinx/source/api-types.rst

      typedef struct ctx_config_s ctx_config_t;

-   When a context is created, it is possible to configure it to use a specific solver or combination of solvers.
-It is also possible to specify whether or not the context supports features such as backtracking and removal of formula (via a push/pop mechanism).
+   When a context is created, it can be configured to use a specific solver or combination of solvers.
+One can also specify whether or not the context supports features such as backtracking and removal of formula (via a push/pop mechanism).

-   A :c:type:`ctx_config_t` object is a descriptor that defines context configuration.
+   A :c:type:`ctx_config_t` object is a descriptor that defines a context configuration.
 It is an opaque data structure that lists the solvers to use and the features supported by the context.